China's Real Estate Bubble

 Oaks - even Faulkner Fountains.
 Faulkner's favorite trick was 'the flip',

-whereby he would acquire a plot of land for peanuts, and then sell it on at
+whereby he would acquire a plot of land for peanuts, and

-vastly inflated prices to investors, who borrowed the money from Empire Savings
+then sell it on at vastly inflated prices to investors, who borrowed the money

+to be illiterate.
 He was certainly not innumerate.

 By 1984 development